Building21-iTwin/b21-2023/git.md

 Got to https://github.com and create an account, it's free!

+Share user name so you can be added to the team.

 Download this repository using the command:`git clone https://github.com/Building21-iTwin/b21-2023.git`

 ## How to use GitHub